Image: New Africa/Shutterstock.com

 Originating in the Middle East centuries ago, the fig (Ficus carica of the mulberry family) ranks among the earliest cultivated fruits and has been prized worldwide for its succulent flesh.
 The trees, which were easily propagated from a single branch, became plentiful in countries ringing the Mediterranean Sea from Asia to Europe.

-The fruit (which is really a flower) reportedly arrived in America in the 1500s with trees planted in temperate regions such as South Carolina and Florida, and brought to the West Indies by British explorers.
+The fruit (which is really a flower) reportedly arrived in America in the 1500s with trees planted in temperate regions such as South Carolina and Florida, then brought to the West Indies by British explorers.
 More than a century later, fig trees were planted along the southern coast of California and in Mexico by Spanish and Portuguese missionaries.
 Trees can have an exceptionally long life, producing fruit for a century or more.

-Figs can come in a number of varieties that influence exterior color (light yellow to green to brown or black), with very juicy and sweet flesh that ranges in color from golden, pink, and red to deep burgundy or purple.
+Figs can come in a number of varieties that influence exterior color (light yellow to green to brown or black), with very juicy and sweet fresh that ranges from golden, pink, and red to deep burgundy or purple.
 Most fruit is shaped like a beet or short-necked pear and used in desserts or paired with savory dishes.
 Some figs have a more pronounced earthy or nutty flavor.

-There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and a number of varieties, including Adriatic, Alma, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.
+There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and many varieties including Adriatic, Alma, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.

 Fresh figs are fragile and difficult to ship and store.
 In the United States most figs for commercial use are grown in California, as the fruit does not tolerate cold temperatures.
 Outside North America, figs are grown throughout the world with Algeria, Egypt, Greece, Iran, Morocco, Spain, and Turkey among the top producers.